-Many people don’t know about feed-in tariffs, even those of you who’ve had solar panels for years.
+Many people don’t know much about feed-in tariffs, even those who’ve had solar panels for years.
 So let’s bust some of the big myths.

 Myth #1: There’s only one type of feed-in tariff